 Control of cost: You avoid unexpected demurrage and detention cost as you are not obligated to move and/or return the containers to and from the carrier within a certain time frame.

-With great power comes great responsibility.
+But with great power comes great responsibility.
 A SOC allows for control, flexibility and independence, but this means you must put the time in to find the right partner for every step along the transport.
 The more effort it takes to organize SOC containers , the lower the net cost/time benefit gets.
 There are many touchpoints, so when it comes to a standard move where the benefit of a SOC over a COC is marginal, it might not make sense to go through this process.
 When you organize SOCs, you must also consider what to do with the containers once they have reached the destination.
 This problem can be alleviated by leveraging one-way containers, cabotage containers, or sell-and-buy-back deals—alternatives that are facilitated through “Container-xChange.com” where container users can find SOC containers, negotiate and execute one-way container moves.
 We will dive deeper into the different alternatives in a later post.